Gigaspaces/xap-docs/site/content/xap/12.3/admin/admin-service-grid-container-information.markdown

 *Description:*

-List JVM statistics for container.
+This option lists the JVM statistics for the specified container.

 *Example Request:*